ovlb/www.ovl.design/_src/pages/text/blog/vibe-coding.md

 In latest versions of Cursor, one of the few products with any meaningful kind of user base and revenue (not profit, but we will get to that too!), this has become a weirdly Kafkaesque mini game where something gets generated, and if you accept it, the next generation proposes to delete the just added code – and then some.

-«That’s not vibe coding!» Proponents of the vibe will proclaim now.
+«That’s not vibe coding!» proponents of the vibe will proclaim.
 Whatever. _It is_ the default users of IDE with Claude, Copilot or whatever experience these days.
 And it sucks.